john-livingston/john-livingston.github.io/index.md

 ## Mentoring

 I've been very fortunate to have the opportunity to mentor two excellent students starting their graduate careers at the University of Tokyo.
-We've been working on fun things like MCMC transit light curve modeling of [hot Jupiters](https://jpdeleon.github.io/2017-08-05-Parameter_estimation_transit_/) and [TRAPPIST-1](http://nbviewer.jupyter.org/github/Mayuko-Mori/TRAPPIST-1_transit/blob/master/The%20Light%20Curve%20Analysis%20of%20TRAPPIST-1d%26e%20transits.ipynb).
+We've been working on fun things like MCMC transit light curve modeling of [TRAPPIST-1](http://nbviewer.jupyter.org/github/Mayuko-Mori/TRAPPIST-1_transit/blob/master/The%20Light%20Curve%20Analysis%20of%20TRAPPIST-1d%26e%20transits.ipynb) and some [hot Jupiters](https://jpdeleon.github.io/2017-08-05-Parameter_estimation_transit_/).

 ## Community